enso-org/enso/doc/java-style-guide.md

 ### Warnings, and Lints
-In general, we aim for a codebase that is free of warnings and lints, and we do this using the following ideas:
+In general, we aim for a codebase that is free of warnings and lints, and we do this using the following ideas.

 #### Warnings
 New code should introduce no new warnings onto master.
 You may build with